Pterabash/discord-ext/README.md

-# ext
+# Discord Ext
-Discord.py bot extensions
+Discord.py bot extension modules

 # How to use
 Load the extensions file while running a Discord bot.